Chennai Express: Filming and post-production

 Filming on the project began at Mehboob Studio in Mumbai on 5 October 2012.
 Additional filming was done at Chhatrapati Shivaji Terminus with a minimal crew.
 Stills of the lead actor were unofficially released in mid-October 2012.
 In November 2012, the cast and crew went to Goa to begin filming the scenes set there.
 Vasco da Gama railway station was used to portray as Kalyan Junction railway station.
 A romantic scene on board a train passing next to Dudhsagar Falls was also shot.
 In December 2012, the crew went to Jakarta to film certain scenes.
 The Pamban Bridge also known as Annai Indira Gandhi Bridge, connecting the town of Mandapam in Tamil Nadu with Pamban Island, and Rameswaram was the scene for the song "Tera Rastaa Chhodoon Na".

 In January 2013, a shoot was supposedly scheduled to take place in Ooty, but since Khan felt that Ooty was too far from Mumbai, several locations from Ooty were reconstructed on the outskirts of Panchgani in Wai by the art director Narendra Ruharikar.
 It took over 40 days and ₹ 15 million to build the required sets.
 Filming in Wai took the entire month of March 2013.
 A 10-day shooting schedule in Munnar, Kerala, began in mid-April 2013; scenes were filmed at Devikulam Lake, Meesapulimala, Wagavara and Kannimala.
 Filming was stopped for several days because of heavy rainfall, resulting in the schedule being slightly extended until end of the same month.
 A press conference was held in Munnar.
 In May 2013, scenes were filmed in North Goa.
 Padukone finished shooting on 25 May 2013.
 Khan flew to Ramoji Film City, Hyderabad in May 2013 to film his remaining scenes.
 Though the film has several Tamil dialogues, Khan said the makers intentionally excluded subtitles to emphasise the language barrier between the Tamil speakers and the lead character.
 Instead, Padukone's character translates some of the Tamil dialogues.

-Chennai Express was produced by Gauri Khan, Karim Morani, Ronnie Screwvala and Siddharth Roy Kapur under the Red Chillies Entertainment banner.
-It was released internationally by UTV Motion Pictures.
+Chennai Express was produced by Gauri Khan, Karim Morani, Ronnie Screwvala and Siddharth Roy Kapur under the Red Chillies Entertainment and UTV Motion Pictures banners.
+It was released internationally by UTV in its second project for Khan after Swades (2004), which Screwvala co-produced; a transition shot in the film shares similarities with the intro of Walt Disney Pictures, which owned UTV.